Crit1fail/ARVR-LUDO/README.md

 -Improved UI: Adding a score tracker and player turn indication.

 -Ability to Add bots to play with along with difficulty of bots selection.

+**How To Run**

+- After Cloning the repository, open the folder on VS Code.
+Then open the terminal on VS code and run the command "npm install -g http-server"
+-After running this run the command
+"http-server"
+-Then click on any one of the links that will be shown.
+-Enjoy playing!!